Starting your own business as a hairdresser or barber

 Taxes

 If the Netherlands Tax Administration (Belastingdienst) considers you a business owner for VAT purposes, you must file a VAT return every quarter.
 This involves reporting the VAT you have charged to customers or clients and deducting the VAT you have paid to your suppliers.
 The VAT rate for hairdresser services and products is 9%.
 For other products, the VAT rate is 21%.
-You will also need to file an income tax return once a year. Â
+You will also need to file an income tax once a year. Â

 Rules and laws